7 Santorini Trip Planning Mistakes To Avoid!

 - Check previous guest pictures for any accommodation you are planning to book.

 - Use keyword research in the hotel reviews.
-This will pull up all the reviews which contain your selected word, and you can read up on what previous guests had to say.
+This will pull up all the reviews that contain your selected word, and you can read up on what previous guests had to say.

 While this tip should apply to any trip, I think it’s especially important when a difference in rooms or amenities can make all the difference to your dream vacation.